JETSCAPE/X-SCAPE/README.md

 ```
 ### Initial State Shower using iMatter

 To use the ISR shower of iMatter, please make sure that the environment variable `$PYTHIA8` is set and points to the directory where pythia8 is installed which can be found using `pythia8-config --prefix`.
+If you use the JETSCAPE docker container (v1.8), all environment variables, including the `$PYTHIA8` for iMatter are set properly.

 After using 3DGlauber support to compile JETSCAPE, one can use `./PythiaIsrTest` (in the build directory) to run iMatter and 3DGlauber which uses the xml user file `config/jetscape_user_iMATTERMCGlauber.xml`